ordina-jworks/ordina-jworks.github.io/_posts/2017-06-06-Spring-IO-2017-The-Spring-ecosystem.md

 There are several ways to develop a web service, and one of which is used in combination with SOAP.
 Spring Web Services helps with creating contract-first SOAP web services which are flexible by manipulating the XML contents.
 But due to the popularity of the architectural style of REST, the interest in SOAP has diminished and that is noticeable in the maintenance of this Spring project which hasn't had any significant version updates.
+Version 2.4.0 was released on August 26th 2016 and only brought some CI jobs that are built for every commit for Spring 4.2, 4.3, and 5.0.

 # Popular